 22.1 The Employer will continue to encourage but not require employees to use alternate means of transportation to commute to and from work consistent with the Commute Trip Reduction (CTR) law and the needs of the Employer.

-22.2 The Employer and the Union recognize the value of compressed workweeks, flextime arrangements and telecommuting/telework.
+22.2 The Employer and the Union recognize the value of compressed workweeks, flextime arrangements and telecommuting/telework telework (see RCW 70.94.547, and Executive Order 16-07).

 22.3 Employees will continue to be eligible to park in designated parking areas in accordance with Employer policies.
-The Employer may establish and charge parking fees, assess fines for violations of motor vehicle and parking regulations, order the removal of vehicles parked in violation of regulations at the expense of the violator, and seek collection of any unpaid fines.
+The Employer may establish and charge parking fees, assess fines for violations of motor vehicle and parking regulations, order the removal of vehicles parked in violation of regulations at the expense of the violator.
+When the parking violation(s) has remained unpaid for sixty (60) days) after their final appeal process has been denied, and in lieu of taking collection action, the Employer may withhold from the employee’s wages the fees associated with the parking violation(s); provided that such withholdings will be lesser of the amount of the fees or fines owed or three (3%) percent of the employee’s disposable earnings in a pay period.
 During the term of this Agreement, the Employer will maintain an option for free parking during working hours, and will permit free parking in its lots between 4:30 p.m. and 7:30 a.m.
 Monday through Friday, and on weekends and holidays, unless otherwise posted.

-During the term of this Agreement, the Employer will not increase the amount charged to bargaining unit employees for parking fees without first complying with its bargaining obligations under Article 34.
+22.4 The Employer’s parking rates for bargaining unit members will be as described below.
+During the term of this Agreement, the Employer will not increase the amount charged to bargaining unit employees for parking fees beyond the rates described below without first complying with its bargaining obligations under Article 34.